EcklerOChokola/AOC-23/README.md

 These days are :

 - **Day 05** : If You Give A Seed A Fertilizer (for some inputs)
+- **Day 06** : Wait For It (for all inputs)
 - **Day 08** : Haunted Wasteland (for all inputs)

+## Credits

+I do not own any input, example or exercise of the Advent Of Code.
+The inputs that can be found in this repository are only used for testing purposes, and should not be in any way considered mines.